Chapter 19. INFORMATION_SCHEMA Tables

 view is updatable.
 If the view is not updatable, statements

-such UPDATE,
+such UPDATE

-DELETE, and
+, and

-INSERT are illegal and will be
+are illegal and will be

 rejected.
 (Note that even if a view is updatable, it might not